Homemade Beef Bone Broth

 • Reduce the heat to a medium and let it simmer uncovered for a least 6 hours, 12 hours is better.

-• Line a colander with damp cheese cloth, and strain the solids from the broth.
+• Line a colander with damp cheese cloth and strain the solids from the broth.
 Discard the solids.

-• Once the broth is strained, freeze or can as is, or you can remove most of the fat from the broth.
+• Once the broth is strained, freeze or can as is.
+Or you can remove most of the fat from the broth.

-TO REMOVE THE FAT:
+TO REMOVE THE FAT – OPTIONAL:

 • Place the strained broth in the refrigerator and chill for several hours or overnight.
 To chill it faster, put the broth in multiple containers to reduce the volume of each.